-2017 and 2018 imports of petroleum coke were estimated by the IEA Secretariat based on information from the U.S. Energy Information Agency.
+2017 to 2022 imports of petroleum coke were estimated by the IEA Secretariat based on information from the U.S. Energy Information Agency and the national energy balance.

 From 2016 onwards trade information is based on daily customs data now available to the Ministry of Energy.
 Historical revisions are pending.